 In your frying pan, combine your sliced onions and red wine.

-Use your wooden spoon to occasionally move them around as they cook down till softened—about 3 minutes.
+Use your wooden spoon to occasionally move them around as they cook down until softened—about 3 minutes.

-TO ASSEMBLE YOUR CHIP LAYERS. line your baking sheet with your chip sized pieces of matzoh.
+2. TO ASSEMBLE YOUR CHIP LAYERS. line your baking sheet with your chip-sized pieces of matzoh.